TeaSpeak/TeaConnect/README.md

 # Attention:
 This project is currently under review,
 but coffee and pizza within a human generates miracles,
-and soon there will be some progress!
+and soon there will be some great progress!

-# TeamSpeak 3 patcher
+# TeaConnect
 Welcome to the official TeaConnect github repository

 ## What is this?